 BH: To some extent, yes.
 Someone once said that risk is like beauty, it’s in the eyes of the beholder.
 I agree.
 There is no such thing as “risk per se”.
 Risk is always a relationship.
 It’s you in relation to something.
-Can you understand me?
+Can you follow me?
 Also, I think the perception of risk is something very particular.
 From a psychological point of view, it’s hard to be one hundred percent rational, when the issue is risk.
-Did you know that it’s speculated that we have two systems in our heads a conscious and an unconscious one that do the same things, but from different perspectives?
+Did you know that it’s speculated that we have two systems in our heads a conscious and an unconscious one which do the same things, but from different perspectives?
 They work at the same time, but we’re unable to access the unconscious one.
 I know it sounds crazy, but we’re human, of flesh and blood are made born to make mistakes, as the song “Human” says.

 BH: I’ll try, but this stuff is really deep and I’m just a baby!
-Your ability to follow a strategy has to do with your view the world, I guess.
+Your ability to follow a strategy has to do with your view of the world, I guess.
 This stuff is really deep.
 Sometime ago, I heard two statements that at first may appear the same, but are totally different.
-In fact, I think they represent opposite world views.
+In fact, I think they stand for opposite world views.
 The statements are “I may die tomorrow” and “I will live only once”.

 Me: I can’t understand what you’re saying, both statements are just the same!
 They show how finite things can be.
 I think you’re drunk!
 Don’t you want to burp again?

 BH (looking angry): I’m not drunk!
 And I don’t need to burp again, but to be in her chest is always a good idea… But let me go back to what I was saying.
 Follow me on this.
 Don’t say both statements are the same and don’t take both at face value.
-One of them is terrible, mainly if you want to build deep something for you.
+One of them is terrible, mainly if you want to build something deep for you.
 Yes, this is deeply philosophical!

 BH (looking very emphatic): Of course, it’s deeper!
 I’ve learned it the hard way, but let me continue.
 If you say “I may die tomorrow”, your focus is on the end of your life.
 If today is the last day of your life, why don’t you just relax and have fun?
 There is no tomorrow!
 You can do any shit you want and forget about the consequences!
 Free pass to screw up anyone!
 The important thing to do is the one that is here and now.
 Easy pleasures and superficial life.
 But, think about “I will live just once”.
 There is no focus on the end.
 The focus is on the singularity and fragility of life.
-You got just one life, better handle it with care!
+You have just one life, better handle it with care!
 That is the way to build something deeper.
-You may give up on some immediate pleasures, but the reason for that is noble.
+You may give up some immediate pleasures, but the reason for that is noble.